You are here

 DISTRICT EXAMPLE: TOTAL PROGRAM FUNDING

-Below is an example of how the total program is calculated based on the FY2018-19 final appropriation.
+Below is an example of how the total program is calculated based on their final appropriation.
 There are many additional calculations.
 Each district has different calculations based on individual demographics and characteristics.

 Each element of the formula has its own formula behind it.
 For example, the size factor is determined by a formula for each district.
 The at-risk funding has its own formula, etc.